Small Communities Cohort Program

 The Small Community Cohort Program Project

-Through participation in the Small Communities Cohort, the City of University Place seeks to implement required climate elements in its future Comprehensive Plan.
-Work on this project will entail gathering baseline data and mapping where risks may impact vulnerable populations; conducting a climate change vulnerability assessment focused on current and emerging climate-related hazards such as urban heat impacts, flood risks, reduced tree canopy, and urban wildfire threats; and developing mitigation strategies for inclusion in the City’s comprehensive plan and emergency management planning.
+Through participation in the Small Communities Cohort, the City of University Place is working with the Collaborative to conduct a climate change vulnerability assessment focused on current and emerging climate-related hazards such as urban heat impacts, flood risks, and urban wildfire threats, and developing mitigation strategies for inclusion in the City’s comprehensive plan and emergency management planning.

 Project Goals